iamnbutler/iamnbutler.github.io/posts/2021-03-26-home-office-setup-the-hardware.md

 While I bought these for working at my desk, the real place they shine is on long flights.
 With the noise cancelling on you basically forget anyone else is on the plane with you.
 It more or less completely removes cabin noise.

 Overall, if you are just using these as desk headphones, I'd go either cheaper and wired, or with the Airpod Pros.

+### Headphone Stands

+Overall, this is one area I haven't explored too much.
+I'll come back and add to this as I do more research and choose something.

 [Uppr Zero headphone stand](https://gouppercase.com/products/zero).